lawrencecpaulson/lawrencecpaulson.github.io/_posts/2021-10-20-Fib-example-contd.md

 ---
 layout: post
 title:  "More on Fibonacci numbers, with equational reasoning"
 usemathjax: true
-tags: examples Isabelle Fibonacci gcd
+tags: examples Isabelle Fibonacci gcd Isar
 ---

 The [previous post]({% post_url 2021-10-13-Fib-example %}) introduced a definition of the Fibonacci function along with some simple proofs by induction.
 We continue our tour with examples of *equational reasoning*.
 Chains of equalities and inequalities are common in proofs and a proof assistant should allow them to be written.

 Today our objective is a result involving greatest common divisors.